rougier/python-opengl/05-cube.rst

       ratio = width / float(height)
       cube['projection'] = glm.perspective(45.0, ratio, 2.0, 100.0)

-For the mode matrix, we want the cube to rotate around its center.
-We do that by compositing a rotation the z axis (`theta`), then around the y axis (`phi`):
+For the model matrix, we want the cube to rotate around its center.
+We do that by compositing a rotation about the z axis (`theta`), then about the y axis (`phi`):

 .. code:: python